pkic/pqccm/README.md

 ## I4P
 Trident HSM is a general purpose network HSM developed by [I4P](https://www.i4p.com/) that received the Common Criteria (CC) EAL4+ (EN 419221-5 as well as EN 419241-2) certification.

-Cryptographic applications are enabled to use Post-Quantum algorithms even in the CC restricted mode that helps with using hybrid solutions and the transition to PQC.
+Cryptographic applications are enabled to use Post-Quantum algorithms (SPHINCS+ and Kyber) even in the CC restricted mode that helps with using hybrid solutions and the transition to PQC.

 ## 3Key Company